CuriousTech/GoldenChute/README.md

 -  2P 0.1" connector F + 2 wires (2-3 inches) Note: The button is non-polarized  (The AliExpress above didn't fit the 2 pin)  (Dupont will work if nothing else)

 ![UPS Board](ups.png)

+  (New pics of the install around Aug 30th, USPS has been very slow)
 The female connector (XHB) even though I think XH would be better, needs pins or wire lead clippings crimped to make it solder to a PCB.
 I used pinheader pins.
 On the rev 1 board, I'll put the female on the outer end instead so the board is further from the edge.
 The 2-pin connector, wires, SSR and resistor should be installed before the ESP32.
 Rev1 will have space for horiz or vert connector since the ESP32 will be on the back side.

 ![Back](notch.jpg)